-- 1. The Company's basic policy is to minimize the proportion of cross-shareholdings.
-However, the Company may hold shares of other companies as cross-shareholdings only when it is reasonably determined that such shareholdings will lead to development of business and/or financial relationship with investees and contribute to the enhancement of the Group's corporate value.
-The rationale for such cross-shareholding relationships is subject to regular review by the Board of Directors.
-If it is deemed by the Board of Directors that it is no longer feasible to hold a cross-shareholding, the shareholding shall be dissolved when appropriate by disposal or other means. - The Company exercises its voting rights in cross-shareholdings, determining whether to vote for or against after comprehensive consideration of whether it contributes to the medium- to long-term enhancement of the corporate value of the Group and investees.
+In principle, the Company does not hold cross-shareholdings.
+However, it is possible that the Company will hold shares of other companies only in cases where it is determined that partnerships with investees through shareholding will contribute to the enhancement of the Group's corporate value.
+The rationale for cross-shareholding relationships is subject to regular examination by the Board of Directors based on the following items, and shareholdings deemed by the Board of Directors to no longer be feasible shall be dissolved when appropriate by disposal or other means.